-The vehicle ahead indicator is in the instrument cluster and HUD display, if equipped.

-The vehicle ahead indicator only displays when a vehicle is detected in your vehicle's path moving in the same direction.
+The vehicle ahead indicator is in the instrument cluster and HUD display (if equipped).
+It only displays when a vehicle is detected in your vehicle's path moving in the same direction.

-If this symbol is not displaying, ACC will not respond to or brake to vehicles ahead.
+If this symbol is not displaying, ACC will not respond to or brake for vehicles ahead.